 Root Canal Therapy: Save Your Tooth

 Experiencing a toothache and wonder if you need a root canal?
+Wondering if you should call an endodontist vs dentist for your root canal?
 Our dentists are proud to offer root canal therapy to our patients.
-We’ve offered hundreds of them over the past years, and we’re glad to say that we make this procedure to be a comfortable and routine procedure at our office.
+We’ve performed hundreds of them over the past several years, and we’re glad to say that we make this procedure comfortable and easy for our patients.

-Here at Lincoln Family Dentistry, we believe in offering you the utmost comfort and the best experience possible.
-It’s our pleasure to serve you, the patient.
+At Lincoln Family Dentistry, we want you to have the best dental experience with us.
+It’s our pleasure to make your appointment as easy for you as possible.
 If there’s anything we can do to ensure your comfort, please don’t hesitate to let us know.
-A healthy relationship with your dentist should allow you to communicate your needs, fears, concerns, etc. We want to make sure that you’re being taken care of, and communication will help us do that.
+A healthy relationship with your dentist should allow you to communicate your needs, fears and concerns.
+We want to make sure that you’re being taken care of, and communication will help us do that.

 A Comfortable Approach

 A root canal is the last effort that can be taken to save a tooth.
 If we can do anything else to fix or repair your tooth, we will.
 If you need this procedure, Dr. Kathryn Alderman’s years of experience can make what is thought to be a dreaded and painful visit simple and quick.